 You can see your pension payment option in the Summary section of Retirement Online.
-If you chose an option that provides for a beneficiary, that beneficiary would be designated “Pensioner” in the Type of Beneficiary column.
+If you chose an option that provides for a beneficiary, you can review your named beneficiary by clicking “View and Update My Beneficiaries.”

 Your pension payment option is also listed on your Retiree Annual Statement, which is mailed to you in February.